hoangduytran/blender-manual/manual/render/eevee/light_probes/sphere.rst

 Light Probe Sphere
 ******************

-A light probe sphere records the light incomming from many directions at a single location.
+A light probe sphere records the light incoming from many directions at a single location.

 They are used for smooth and semi-rough reflections.
 Sphere probes smoothly blend to light probe volume lighting for completely diffuse reflections.